bormind/fun_arch_todo_flutter/README.md

 - For asynchronous functionality of fetching and manipulating the data a special `Fettcher` service is used.
     - Fetcher methods are responsible for calling `Store::dispatch(...)` method before (if needed) and after fetching and preparing the data to update the state.
     - Fetcher methods return `Future<>` to allow the caller of the `fetch` methods (usually UI components) to handle success or failure of the `fetch` calls to make "Navigation Decisions".
+- `ConnectState` widget is used to control the rendering (build(..)) of the UI Components (Widgets) by subscribing to changes of the parts of the AppState relevant to the Component.